donphi/slidev/presentation/slides.md

 ### What we do:
 - Focus *only* on management — no reliance on company fundamentals or market price data
 - Allocate capital systematically to highest-scoring management teams
-- Model runs quarterly with annual rebalancing (plus ad-hoc for major executive changes)
+- Model runs quarterly with quarterly rebalancing (plus ad-hoc for major executive changes)

 ### Target performance:
 - BAM Core: S&P 500 + 300 bps (lower active risk)